 If we aim to preserve and protect the marine wildlife we need to persist in the enduring hunt for knowledge.
 At the present a lot of the cetacean species lack an evaluation of status on IUCNs red list due to data deficiency.
-For those cetaceans that are evaluated to be endangered (and there are quite a few) holistic information is required in order to set up a successful conservational strategy.
+For those cetaceans that are evaluated to be endangered (and there are quite a few) holistic information is required in order to set up a successful conservation strategy.
 Also we might not just want to save what is endangered or concentrate on a specie level, but rather manage the marine resources on the appropriate scale, big and small.

-Scars and nicks are often present on the fins and flukes of an animal.
+Our data collection and studies includes also annual Photo Identification on cetaceans.
+Each individual have different fins and flukes profiles and also scars and nicks are often present.
 By taking pictures of this area we can attain a Photo ID that aids us in recognizing a specific individual.
 By continuously collecting Photo IDs we find out more about abundance, group structure an distribution patterns.
 Our primary focuses are on Sperm whales, Commun bottlenose dolphins and Rissos dolphins, were many animals are resident or return repeatedly to the area.
 We also create additional catalogues incluind Pilot whales and Baleen whales.
 Individuals from most of these species have huge living ranges and collaborations with other researchers on a regional and an international scale is needed to grasp the big picture.

 As a guest you are most welcome to participate in the collection of data and we will brief you up on the subject to whatever point you feel is of your interest.

 In order to advance knowledge and understanding about marine wildlife, their habitat and identify potential threats, we conduct specific research projects and studies dedicated to different species, including the development of IT and research tools.
 Consequently we develop strategies and implement conservation programs.